- Term dates

 - Home visit(s) by school staff

-- Speak friends and/or known relatives at the school or at any other school if siblings
+- Speak to friends and/or known relatives at the school, or to other schools where siblings or relatives are known to attend

 - Speak to school staff